WesloTheWeb/Icecream-Shoppe/README.md

 ## Goals
 I hope this site to evolve in time to create things listed below in features.
 I just want a snapshot in time of a responsive, semantic, HTML site and that uses good naming conventions and functions of vanilla JavaScript.
-As for the CSS it will be native, no framework needed.
-But I refuse to use BEM.
-MAYBE one day I'll adapt this to tailwind or perhaps do a tailwind CSS project focus.
+As for the CSS I figure this is a perfect environment and playground to get used to tailwind CSS.
+I am confident in my natural CSS abilities, and since it is just styling I figure this will be a good time to use it.

 I also hope that making this public, people, friends and strangers I come across that are new to front end can use this as a reference for DOM manipulation and semantic HTML (no div soups!!)